 Fortis includes forward-looking information in this presentation within the meaning of applicable Canadian securities laws and forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 (collectively referred to as "forward-looking information").
 Forward-looking information reflects expectations of Fortis management regarding future growth, results of operations, performance and business prospects and opportunities.
-Wherever possible, words such as anticipates, believes, budgets, could, estimates, expects, forecasts, intends, may, might, plans, projects, schedule, should, target, will, would and the negative of these terms and other similar terminology or expressions have been used to identify the forward-looking information, which includes, without limitation: forecast rate base for 2020 and 2021-2025; targeted average annual dividend growth through 2025; the 2035 carbon emissions reduction target and projected asset mix; and additional opportunities for renewable generation. forecast capital expenditures and expected funding sources for 2020 and 2021-2025; forecast debt maturities for 2021-2025; the expected timing, outcome and impacts of regulatory decisions; FortisBC's 2030 greenhouse gas emissions target; the nature, timing, benefits and costs of certain capital projects including, without limitation, the Wataynikaneyap Transmission Power Project, ITC Multi-Value Regional Transmission Projects and 34.5 to 69 kV Transmission Conversion Project, UNS Energy Vail to Tortolita Transmission Project and Oso Grande Wind Project, FortisBC Eagle Mountain Woodfibre Gas Line Project, Transmission Integrity Management Capabilities Project, Inland Gas Upgrades Project, Tilbury 1B and Tilbury Resiliency Tank and Advanced Metering Infrastructure Project; and additional opportunities beyond the capital plan.
+Wherever possible, words such as anticipates, believes, budgets, could, estimates, expects, forecasts, intends, may, might, plans, projects, schedule, should, target, will, would and the negative of these terms and other similar terminology or expressions have been used to identify the forward-looking information, which includes, without limitation: targeted average annual dividend growth through 2025; TEP's carbon emissions reduction target, 2035 generation mix and coal-fired generation retirements; the Corporation's 2035 carbon emissions reduction target and projected asset mix; FortisBC's 2030 GHG emissions goal; forecast capital expenditures and expected funding sources for 2020 and 2021-2025; forecast rate base for 2020 and 2021-2025; forecast debt maturities for 2021-2025; the expected timing of regulatory filings and decisions; the nature, timing, benefits and costs of certain capital projects including, without limitation, the Wataynikaneyap Transmission Power Project, ITC Multi-Value Regional Transmission Projects and 34.5 to 69 kV Transmission Conversion Project, UNS Energy Vail to Tortolita Transmission Project and Oso Grande Wind Project, FortisBC Eagle Mountain Woodfibre Gas Line Project, Transmission Integrity Management Capabilities Project, Inland Gas Upgrades Project, Tilbury 1B, Tilbury Resiliency Tank and Advanced Metering Infrastructure Project; and additional opportunities beyond the capital plan.

 Forward-looking information involves significant risks, uncertainties and assumptions.
 Certain material factors or assumptions have been applied in drawing the conclusions contained in the forward-looking information.
 These factors or assumptions are subject to inherent risks and uncertainties surrounding future expectations generally, including those identified from time to time in the forward-looking information.
-Such assumptions include, but are not limited to: no material adverse effects from the COVID-19 pandemic; reasonable regulatory decisions and the expectation of regulatory stability; the implementation of the five-year capital expenditure plan; no material capital project or financing cost overrun; sufficient human resources to deliver service and execute the capital expenditure plan; no significant variability in interest rates; and the Board exercising its discretion to declare dividends, taking into account the business performance and financial condition of the Corporation.
+Such assumptions include, but are not limited to: no material impact from the COVID-19 pandemic; reasonable outcomes for regulatory proceedings and the expectation of regulatory stability; the successful execution of the five-year capital plan; no material capital project or financing cost overruns; sufficient human resources to deliver service and execute the capital plan; no significant variability in interest rates; and the Board exercising its discretion to declare dividends, taking into account the business performance and financial condition of the Corporation.
 Fortis cautions readers that a number of factors could cause actual results, performance or achievements to differ materially from the results discussed or implied in the forward-looking information.
 These factors should be considered carefully and undue reliance should not be placed on the forward-looking information.
 For additional information with respect to certain of these risks or factors, reference should be made to the continuous disclosure materials filed from time to time by the Corporation with Canadian securities regulatory authorities and the Securities and Exchange Commission.
 All forward-looking information, future events or otherwise.

-Unless otherwise specified, all financial information is in Canadian dollars and rate base refers to midyear rate base.
+Unless otherwise specified, all financial information is in Canadian dollars and rate base refers to mid-year rate base.